Confidently showcase your strengths and leave a lasting impression during your interview with these helpful tips from Admissions.

 Tip #5: Ask Questions

-• Our virtual interview is very similar to our in-person interviews.
-The questions and length of the interview are the exact same.
-With that being said, we ask that you put your best foot forward just as you would for an in person meeting by dressing professionally in business attire.
+Whether your interview is virtual or in-person, the questions and length of the interview are the exact same.
+With that being said, we ask that you put your best foot forward by dressing professionally in business attire from head to toe (even if you’ll be sitting in front of a computer screen!).

 One of the most important actions you can take at this time is to equip yourself with the tools necessary to ace your interview.
 Be yourself and enjoy the process.